Jean Paul Gaultier 2001 EDT

 Fragile

 Jean Paul Gaultier Fragile is an Eau de Toilette launched in 2001, created by Francis Kurkdjian.
-Fragile opens with Raspberry, Lemon, Orange, and Mandarin, settles into a heart of Orange Blossom and Tuberose, and dries down to a base of Woody and Musk.
+Fragile opens with Lemon, Orange, Mandarin, and Pink Pepper, settles into a heart of Orange Blossom and Tuberose, and dries down to a base of Woody and Musk.
 Jean Paul Gaultier's Fragile carries an Acquired verdict, a citrus-led wear.

 This EDT is a bright, fizzing white floral that divides opinion sharply from its EDP sibling.
 While some find it a masterful, sophisticated scent for all occasions, others dismiss it as a diluted, uninspired flanker.
 Expect a sparkling, feminine aura and plenty of compliments, or a barely-there citrus-heavy disappointment.